AhmadHasbyBik/Restaurant_Booking_System.Cpp/README.md

 The program uses a simple struct to store the menu items and their prices, and it uses a switch statement to handle user input.
 The program uses a "goto" statement to loop back to the menu after each item is ordered.

-Overall, this program provides a simple and user-friendly way for customers to order food and drinks, and it demonstrates basic concepts of object-oriented programming in C++.
+Overall, this program provides a simple and user-friendly way for customers to order food and drinks, and it demonstrates basic concepts of object-oriented programming in type C++.
 However, the use of "goto" statements is generally discouraged as they can make code difficult to understand and maintain.